 In fact, in tax-free countries or not, it’s possible to live your life in a totally tax-free way using legal tax reduction strategies.
 Offshore companies, offshore bank accounts, and a globally mobile lifestyle with proper travel and tax planning can allow you to keep more of your own money.
 That’s what we help people with every day.

 But how do you avoid estate taxes, also commonly referred to as the death tax?
 After all, if you followed all of the tax laws properly during your life, why should some government get a final swipe at your estate?

 What is the Death Tax?

 For many of us who are young entrepreneurs, the idea of passing down what we’ve built isn’t often top of mind.
 But it should be, because bankrupt governments are increasingly using estate taxes as a way to raise more revenue, particularly from people with substantial wealth.

-In the United States, both the federal government and some state governments charge an estate tax based on the value of property you when you die.
+In the United States, both the federal government and some state governments charge an estate tax based on the value of the property you own when you die.
 Therefore, US estate taxes are divided between federal estate tax and state estate tax.

 From that, you may deduct any mortgages and debts, as well as certain administrative costs in some countries.
 However, you must also consider that assets such as real estate could have gone up substantially in value over the years, even though your enjoyment of that increase in value has not.